Arthur Leo Kennedy: Ordination, education and ministry

 In 2002, Kennedy was appointed as executive director of the Secretariat for Ecumenical and Interreligious Affairs for the United States Conference of Catholic Bishops in Washington, D.C.
-In 2007, Kennedy was named as rector of Saint John's Seminary, holding that position until July 2012.
+In 2007, Kennedy returned to Boston to serve as rector of Saint John's Seminary, holding that position until July 2012.

 Auxiliary Bishop of Boston

 On June 30, 2010, Pope Benedict XVI appointed Kennedy as auxiliary bishop of the Archdiocese of Boston and titular bishop of Timidana.
 He was consecrated by Cardinal Seán O'Malley on September 14, 2010, at the Cathedral of the Holy Cross in Boston.
 Kennedy's episcopal motto was: Ut cognoscant te, meaning, "so that they may know you" from Saint John's Gospel (John 17:3).

-On Jan.
-18, 2012, Cardinal O'Malley named Kennedy as episcopal vicar for the New Evangelization of the archdiocese.
+In January 2012, Cardinal O'Malley named Kennedy as episcopal vicar for the New Evangelization of the archdiocese.

-Retirement
+Retirement and Beyond

-Pope Francis accepted Kennedy's letter of resignation as auxiliary bishop of the Archdiocese of Boston on June 30, 2017.
+Pope Francis accepted Kennedy's letter of resignation as auxiliary bishop of Boston on June 30, 2017.

+In 2023, Kennedy accepted the position of university president at the Catholic Institute of Technology, an American STEM school based in Castel Gandolfo, Italy.
+That same year, Kennedy received the priest-scholar award from the Catholic Studies Department of UST.